Mission 21 · Stage 3

 Think of it like

-Like a tally clicker — each loop adds one tick to the total.
+It's like a clicker at a door — every click adds one more to the total.

 Meet the parts